MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-in-sharepoint.md

 ### SharePoint Framework in Teams

 You can also implement your Microsoft Teams tabs using SharePoint Framework.
 This significantly simplifies Teams tab development process as SharePoint Framework web parts are automatically hosted within SharePoint without any need for external services.
+[You can learn more about using the SharePoint Framework in Teams on the SharePoint documentation website.](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab)

 ## Introduction